-

 Further reading

-- represent in Webster’s Revised Unabridged Dictionary, G. & C. Merriam, 1913.
+- “represent”, in Webster’s Revised Unabridged Dictionary, Springfield, Mass.: G. & C. Merriam, 1913, →OCLC.

-- represent in The Century Dictionary, New York, N.Y.: The Century Co., 1911.
+- “represent”, in The Century Dictionary […], New York, N.Y.: The Century Co., 1911, →OCLC.

-- represent at OneLook Dictionary Search
+- “represent”, in OneLook Dictionary Search.